Should I File a VA Disability Appeal on My Own or Hire an Attorney?

 Here are the typical steps for a VA disability claim appeal process.
 The first step is determining what and how to appeal.
 For VA decisions dated on or after February 19, 2019, you can choose from three decision review options, depending on what you want to have reviewed.
-The three review options are: Supplemental Claim, Higher-Level Review, or Board Appeal.
+The three review options are Supplemental Claim, Higher-Level Review, or Board Appeal.
 (Don’t worry, if you don’t like the results of the first option you choose, you will have the opportunity to later pursue a different option).

 A Supplemental Claim appeal may be the right choice if you have new, relevant evidence that wasn’t part of the initial claim file.
 A Higher-Level Review appeal is a request for a second, more experienced, examiner to review the evidence already in the file.
 A Board Appeal may be chosen if you want an expert Veterans Law Judge at the Board of Veterans’ Appeals in Washington, D.C. to review the file.
-This can include a request for hearing and an opportunity to talk to the judge directly.
+This can include a request for a hearing and an opportunity to talk to the judge directly.

 Within one year of your decision notification letter, you’ll need to file the appropriate decision review form, depending on which type of appeal you want.
-This will also be the time to request whether you want a virtual, videoconference, or in person hearing.
+This will also be the time to request whether you want a virtual, videoconference, or in-person hearing.

-Obviously each type of appeal process will have its own timeline, but after the VA processes that appeal, a decision will be issued by the VA in writing.
+Obviously, each type of appeal process will have its own timeline, but after the VA processes that appeal, a decision will be issued by the VA in writing.

 If you still do not like that decision, there is sometimes the possibility of an additional review.
-You can ask for a Board Review of a Supplemental Claim or Higher-Level Review decision.
+You can ask for a Board Review of a Supplemental Claim or a Higher-Level Review decision.

 Why and how to get a VA Disability appeal attorney – main section?